agapas/meetups-app/README.md

 ```

 You can also build the application deploying to hosting provider, for example on [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
 More details: [Next.js deployment documentation](https://nextjs.org/docs/deployment).

+In the case of deploying the app on Vercel Platform, you will need integrate your project with the MongoDB.
+Full instruction: [MongoDB and Vercel integration](https://www.mongodb.com/developer/products/atlas/how-to-connect-mongodb-atlas-to-vercel-using-the-new-integration/)

 ### Production Build Preview